-Dr. Sowell will utilize the WaterLase MD laser to help patients suffering from gum recession.
-Receding gums become a concern when they start to expose the tooth root.
-This will leave the tooth at risk for decay or infection.
+Exposed roots will leave the tooth at risk for decay and infection.
 Poor oral hygiene and gum disease are the number one causes of receding gums.
 When plaque begins to build up on the teeth, it will cause gingivitis which can lead to periodontitis.

 Without treatment, this disease will only get worse and eventually lead to tooth loss.
-Utilizing the WaterLase MD laser, Dr. Sowell is able to treat periodontal disease without any incisions.
+Utilizing the WaterLase MD laser, Dr. Sowell and Dr. Chen are able to treat periodontal disease without making incisions.
 The laser will remove all bacteria as well as the infected tissue with extreme accuracy.

 Gummy Smiles/Gum Asymmetry Treatment

-Laser dentistry is fast, safe, and convenient, routinely allowing patients to go back to work the next day without pain or medications.
-Whether you have a receding or advancing gum line or an unattractive gummy smile, you can trust Dr. Sowell to provide gum treatment that will maximize the beauty of your smile.
+Laser dentistry is fast, safe, and convenient.
+Patients can go back to work the next day without pain or medications.
+Trust Dr. Chen and Dr. Sowell to provide gum treatment that will maximize the beauty of your smile.
+Visit us if you have a receding or advancing gum line or an unattractive gummy smile.

 Gum Reshaping Before & After